bodgewires/bodgewires.github.io/_posts/2016-11-10-bbc-micro-bit-robot.md

 ---
+layout: post
 title:  "Project - BBC Micro Bit based Line Follower Robot"
+author: ipv1
-excerpt: “An introduction to the BBC microbit and a tutorial on making a line following robot"
+description: “An introduction to the BBC microbit and a tutorial on making a line following robot"
-header:
-  image: /assets/images/microbit/splash.jpg
+image: assets/images/microbit/splash.jpg
 categories:
   - Project
 tags:
   - bbc
   - microbit
   - touchdevelop
-toc: true
-toc_label: "Table Of Contents"
-toc_icon: "book-open"  # corresponding Font Awesome icon name (without fa prefix)
-toc_sticky: true
 ---

+An introduction to the BBC microbit and a tutorial on making a line following robot

 ## INTRODUCTION

 The BBC Microbit is a small ARM based, user friendly, micro controller targeted towards computer education in the UK.
 It has been developed by the partnership of a long list of organisations including Microsoft, Element14, Nordic, NXP and many more.

 The intended audience is school children and there are four official ways to write programs for the BBC Micro Bit.
 They are.